AlephCubed/alephcubed.github.io/content/project/_index.md

 ---
 title: "Projects"
 sort_by: "date"
+description: "All my projects that are complete enough to share."
 template: "project.html"
 page_template: "project_page.html"
 ---

-All my projects that are complete enough to share.